CPES Multidisciplinary Undergraduate degree

 Students not receiving grants cannot be allocated a room in a CROUS residence.
 However, they can contact the PSL Housing Service for help in their search for accommodation.

-Accommodation is offered in one of the PSL residences.
+Accommodation is offered in one of the CROUS de Paris residences in partnership with PSL.
 The location of the accommodation may change from one year to the next.

 Many different types of financial assistance are available to help you have a trouble-free start to your university year.